 Employees must be educated on their nonprofit and its activities.
 The answer to this question gives insight on the candidate’s knowledge of nonprofits.

 12. Give an example of a professional failure you have experienced.
 How did you learn from it?

 Everyone fails at some point or another.
 A well-rounded candidate can answer this question with dignity and provide an example where they learned from a mistake.
-For this reason, Goodwill executives describe this questions as one of the best nonprofit interview questions.
+For this reason, Goodwill executives describe this question as one of the best nonprofit interview questions.

 Leadership and Management: